Kärcher Steam cleaner SC 3 EasyFix

 Steam cleaner SC 3 EasyFix

-The SC 3 EasyFix steam cleaner with EasyFix floor nozzle and descaling cartridge enables uninterrupted cleaning thanks to the permanently refillable water tank.
-Heats up in just 30 seconds.
+The Kärcher SC 3 EasyFix steam cleaner kills 99.99%¹⁾ of all common household bacteria.
+It's ready to go in 30 seconds and enables uninterrupted cleaning thanks to the refillable water tank.

-The SC 3 EasyFix is the fastest steam cleaner of its time and is ready to go after a heat-up time of only 30 seconds.
-The water tank can be refilled at any time for uninterrupted cleaning.
-The descaling cartridge autonomously decalcifies the water, thereby increasing the service life of the device.
-The Kärcher SC 3 EasyFix cleans without chemicals and can be used practically anywhere in the home.
-It can be used on all types of domestic hard surfaces.
-Thorough cleaning with the Kärcher steam cleaner removes 99.999% of viruses¹⁾ and 99.99% of all common household bacteria²⁾ from typical household hard surfaces.
-Its extensive accessories deliver hygienic results when cleaning tiles, hobs, exhaust hoods and even the smallest of crevices – removing even stubborn dirt.
-It also comes with the EasyFix floor nozzle with a flexible joint for excellent ergonomics and lamella technology for perfect cleaning results.
-Using the convenient hook-and-loop system, the floor cleaning cloth can be effortlessly attached to the floor nozzle and removed again without having to come into contact with dirt.
-Using two-step steam regulation, the steam intensity can be perfectly adapted to the surface and the dirt.
-Additional details: accessory storage and parking position for the floor nozzle.
+The Kärcher SC 3 EasyFix steam cleaner makes deep cleaning effortless, harnessing the power of super-heated steam to kill 99.99%¹⁾ of all common household bacteria using just tap water and producing sparkling results with no chemicals.
+It's ready to go in 30 seconds thanks to its fast-heating continuous cleaning system.
+This machine deep cleans every corner of your home effortlessly, making light work of all manner of tasks including deep cleaning hard floors, shifting stubborn grease from ovens and hobs, removing limescale and mould from tiles and taps.
+Its built-in descaling filter prevents the build-up of limescale, keeping the machine in good condition at all times.This machine comes with a range of accessories designed to tackle different cleaning jobs, effortlessly, and these can all be stowed conveniently on board so that they're always close to hand.
+The EasyFix floor tool system means you can easily change the cloth without coming into contact with the dirt.

 Features and benefits